 As friend remembered not.

-This quote perfectly encapsulates the poem’s central argument: that emotional wounds can be far more damaging than physical ones.
-It serves as a poignant reminder of the importance of gratitude and the enduring power of human connection.
+This powerful excerpt perfectly encapsulates the poem’s central argument: that emotional wounds, particularly those stemming from being forgotten or betrayed by a friend, can be far more damaging and painful than any physical discomfort inflicted by nature.
+It serves as a poignant reminder of the importance of gratitude, loyalty, and the enduring power of human connection, or the lack thereof.